MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected across iOS applications of Outlook Mobile:

+- **all_paging_gesture_count** - Tracks how many search paging gestures were performed in the All tab within the combined search session.

+- **all_paging_timeout_count** - Tracks how many paging search requests were blocked due to Hx session timeout in the All tab within the combined search session.

 - **answer_result_selected_count** - tracks how many times the search was "successful", for example, did the user find the person they wanted?
 Composed an email?
 Bookmarked the message?

 - **contact_result_in_full_list_selected_count** - tracks how many times the user asked to "see all contacts" in full list was selected during the combined search session